jbannick/hellokata-java/src/json/jackson/modularized/README.md

-This modularized app uses the Jackson JSON library to derive JSON from class instances.
+This app uses the Jackson JSON library to derive JSON from class instances.

+This app is modularized.

+The Jackson JSON library is not modularized.
-That library is itself non-modularized library, and consists of three JAR files.
+It consists of three JAR files.
+Here we make one of those JAR filea an Automatic module.
+We leave the other two JAR files classpathed, or in the Unnamed module.

+This is because our app depends on databind, but not on the other two.
+Databind depends on those.
+We could have made all three into Automatic modules.

 To build and run this app: